hammaadworks/MohammedHMateen/dreams_and_plans.md

 **To build your legacy, brick by brick, one line at a time.**

-**YA RABB**, grant me the means and wisdom to generate **30 Crore INR** through halaal means, solely for Your pleasure and the benefit of Your Ummah.
+**YA RABB**, grant me the means and wisdom to generate **30 Crores INR** through halaal means, solely for Your pleasure, fulfill all the foundations, build a legacy, benefit the Ummah and achieve victory for me, my parents and family in both the worlds.
 Aameen.

 **YA RABB, ALHAMDULILLAH FOR EVERYTHING.**